eScheel/be65c02/README.md

 # BE65c02
-A copy and edit of Ben Eaters 65c02.
+A modified version of Ben Eaters 65c02.